 return AskResponse(answer=rag(q))

+By exposing the RAG pipeline through a simple REST endpoint, the system becomes easily accessible and integrable.
 When a request is sent to the /ask endpoint, the query is passed through the entire pipeline: embedding, retrieval, prompt construction, and answer generation.
-The final response is then returned in a structured format.
 This abstraction allows the system to be seamlessly connected to web interfaces, mobile apps, or other services without modifying the core logic.

 This project demonstrates how a complete retrieval-augmented AI assistant can be built without heavy cloud dependency by combining efficient local vector search with controlled language model generation.
 The core idea is straightforward yet powerful: convert documents into embeddings, retrieve the most relevant context using similarity search, and generate accurate responses grounded strictly in that context.
 This approach ensures faster performance, improved privacy, and greater reliability, especially for sensitive domains like legal or enterprise data.
 It also opens up opportunities to extend this system to various use cases such as internal knowledge bases, document assistants, or offline AI tools.